 Peel and finely chop the onion.
 De-stem and de-seed pepper.
 Slice into strips.
 Pour the olive oil into a large heavy-bottom frying pan and heat on medium.
 When the oil is hot, add the pepper and onion and sauté until onion is translucent.
 Be sure to continue stirring to cook the onions on all sides and ensure that they do not burn.
 Stir in the crushed tomatoes.
 Simmer this sofrito for about 20 minutes.

 While the sofrito cooks, open the tuna cans and drain tuna thoroughly, squeezing out all the liquid.
 In a mixing bowl, flake tuna into pieces with a fork.
 Add to the sofrito and mix to make a moist filling.
 Salt to taste.
 Remove from the stove and allow to cool.

 Pre-heat oven to 400 F/200 C while assembling the empanada.

 Assemble the Empanada

 Divide the dough into two pieces.
 Cover cutting board with a small amount of flour to prevent dough from sticking.
 Roll out half of the dough onto a cutting board, slightly larger than the baking dish.
 Line the dish with the dough, pressing into the corners.

 Pour tuna-tomato filling into the glass dish.
 Slice the hard-boiled eggs and lay the slices on top.

 Roll out the other half of dough.
 Lay dough on top.
 Cut and crimp edges to seal.
 Using scraps, cut long strips and lay on top in a lattice pattern.
 Beat egg.
 Using a brush, paint the top of your crust with an egg wash.

-Bake in oven on center rack for 30-45 minutes, or until crust is golden.
+Bake in oven on center rack for 30 to 45 minutes, or until crust is golden.